 ALL PAPER.
 If you can tear it and write on it, you can recycle it!
-Exceptions: napkins, paper towels or greasy items (greasy paper plates or pizza boxes with a little spot of grease are OK, but please remove the extra pizza.); ALL PLASTIC CONTAINERS with or without a recycling symbol or number except Styrofoam which can be dropped off at SOCRRA; ALL GLASS BOTTLES AND JARS regardless of color; ANYTHING METAL* or at least 49% metal.
+Exceptions: napkins, paper towels or greasy items (greasy paper plates or pizza boxes with a little spot of grease are OK, but please remove the extra pizza.); ALL PLASTIC CONTAINERS with or without a recycling symbol or number except Styrofoam which can be dropped off at SOCRRA; ALL GLASS BOTTLES AND JARS regardless of color; metal cans.

 * Remove food and rinse recyclables to eliminate odor and discourage critters.
 Keep HW a rodent free zone.

 * Cardboard should be placed inside your cart whenever possible.
 To maximize space, flatten boxes and nest

 * Plastic bags (clear or see-through) can be used for recyclables such as office paper, shredded paper and junk mail or other recyclables.
 You need not separate recyclables when bagging.

 * RECYCLING CARTS ARE FOR RECYCLING ONLY.
 NO TRASH OR YARD WASTE ALLOWED.
 If you use your cart improperly, you will be required to empty the material in your cart into appropriate containers.

 How do I recycle Styrofoam?